philipmw/ada-chat/README.md

 ## Keep in mind

 1. SQS is "at-least-once" delivery.
 You may receive the same message more than once.
     This means that SQS is suited only for idempotent messages.
-   ("Balance is now $10" as opposed to "Subtract $3 from balance".)
+    ("At <timestamp>, balance is $10" as opposed to "Subtract $3 from balance".)
 2. Messages are not guaranteed to be delivered in order.
 If ordering is important, your application must reorder them using business logic.